How to Winterize Your Teardrop Trailer

-- Open the output flow (left side) and run the pump until the water flow decreases to a sputter.
+- Open the output valve (looker's left side) and run the pump until the water flow decreases to a sputter.

-- Keep the valve open and pump on and lower the leveling jack back to its original position.
+- Keep the valve open with the pump on and lower the leveling jack back to its original position.
 At this point no water should be exiting the output nozzle.

 - Close the output valve and turn off the pump.

-- Open the input valve (right side) to the water tank.
+- Open the input valve (looker's right side) to the water tank.

-- Secure one end of the hose to the input, and the other end to the funnel.
+- Secure one end of the hose to the input, and place the funnel in the other end.
+(See image below).

 - Slowly pour the antifreeze into the funnel and keep it elevated to gravity-feed it into the tank.

-- Remove the hose and close the input valve (right side).
+- Once all 4-gallons are in the tank, remove the hose and close the input valve (right side).

 - Open the output valve (left side) and turn on the pump until the pink liquid begins to flow out.
 (If it doesn't flow, just lift up the opposite side of the trailer again with the leveling jacks).